Winter cold snaps can cause temperatures to plummet dramatically, so it’s vital that landlords know the signs of frozen pipes and how to avoid them.

 If you're a Simply Business customer and you need to make a claim for something like a burst pipe or broken boiler, you can submit a claim on our website.

-Do you have any unanswered questions about how to spot or fix broken pipes?
+Do you have any other tips for how to avoid frozen pipes?
 Let us know in the comments below.